AGRTP National Wine and Grape Industry Centre Scholarship

 The National Wine and Grape Industry Centre (NWGIC) conducts world-class research in grape and wine science, in the areas of plant pathology, vine physiology, fruit development, fruit and wine composition, sensory characteristics of wine and consumer preference.

-Australian or New Zealand citizens or Australian permanent resident are encouraged to apply for AGRTP-NWGIC scholarships, which are awarded to postgraduate researchers with exceptional promise whose research area is relevant to the key research objectives of NWGIC.
+Interested parties are encouraged to apply for AGRTP-NWGIC scholarships, which are awarded to postgraduate researchers with exceptional promise whose research area is relevant to the key research objectives of NWGIC.
 Further information regarding the Australian Government's Research Training Program is available on the Department of Education and Training website.

 Award value chevron_right

 - Stipend: $33,597 per annum (2021 rate), payable in fortnightly instalments.
 N.B.
 This includes a supplementary top-up amount of $5,000 per annum which is awarded to the successful applicant at the discretion of the Centre Director.

 - Tuition Fees: Fee exemption for a period equivalent to four years (eight sessions) for PhD/Research Doctorate OR two years (four sessions) for Research Masters at full-time study.

 - Operating Funds: Scholarship candidates are allocated an allowance to assist with the reimbursement of costs associated with a candidate’s research.